 Procedure for contract with Teckal Companies

-Where the Council does not have an existing contract in place with its teckal for the provision of goods, services, works or concessions it must comply with this appendix to in granting any new contract to the teckal.
+Where the Council does not have an existing contract in place with its teckal company for the provision of goods, services, works or concessions it must comply with this appendix to in granting any new contract to the teckal company.

 In addition to these rules all contracts must be awarded in line with the other rules within the constitution such as Financial Rules and rules concerning decision making.